ReedBarrus/DynamicalMemoryEngine/README/Experiments/README_DoorOneContinuousReplayExperiment.md

 - and fail honestly when horizons or layers no longer support the question.

 That is the right next step before passive multi-scale ingest or transform-family changes.

+## 21. Flow-resolved replay result

+A bounded continuous replay probe was added to test whether the current basin-facing oscillatory exchange diagnostic remains stable across a declared three-phase replay slice:

+- baseline
+- perturbation
+- return

+### Constitutional posture

+This result remains:

+- read-side,
+- structural,
+- bounded,
+- non-canonical,
+- non-predictive,
+- non-promotive.

+It does not modify BasinOp, runtime artifact authority, workbench readiness, or promotion behavior.

+### Current declared replay result

+Within the current synthetic replay family and declared perturbation axis, the strongest baseline splitting condition showed:

+- baseline: `flow_mode = oscillatory_exchange`
+- perturbation: `flow_mode = one_way_drift`
+- return: `flow_mode = oscillatory_exchange`

+Replay summary classification:

+- `exchange_persistence_class = exchange_recovers_on_return`

+Observed split persistence summary:

+- baseline: `3/3` runs split
+- perturbation: `0/3` runs split
+- return: `3/3` runs split

+### Working meaning

+This strengthens the current Door One interpretation:

+boundary-conditioned basin splitting is not only associated with oscillatory exchange at a single support horizon;
+in the current replay slice, that exchange regime can be disrupted by a declared perturbation and restored on return.

+This remains a replay-facing structural observation only.

+It is not yet:

+- canon,
+- trusted prediction,
+- ontology,
+- or a general law across all source families.

+### Practical implication

+Continuous replay can now be used to ask a sharper Door One question:

+does an exchange regime remain stable, collapse, or recover across bounded perturbation and return under a declared lens?

+That is useful for:

+- replay honesty,
+- retention-tier validation,
+- structural discrimination,
+- and later comparison across source classes.

+It does not authorize semantic interpretation.